The Last Bimbo of the Apocalypse

 The Last Bimbo of the Apocalypse is a pop-rock musical by Pulitzer Prize finalists Michael Breslin and Patrick Foley.
-The show premiered as a staged reading at Pershing Square Signature Theatre in the 2024 FreeFest lineup, hosted by The New Group.
-A limited run at the Alice Griffin Jewel Box Theatre was announced on February 11, 2025, with Milly Shapiro, Keri Rene Fuller, and Natalie Walker in the leading roles, directed by Rory Pelsue.
+The show premiered as a staged reading at Pershing Square Signature Center as part of the 2024 FreeFest lineup, presented by The New Group.
+A limited Off-Broadway run was announced on February 11, 2025 at the Alice Griffin Jewel Box Theatre, starring Sara Gettelfinger, Keri René Fuller, and Luke Islam, and directed by Rory Pelsue.

-Despite favorable reviews and recognition as a New York Times Critics Pick, the show did not extend beyond its original run, and played its final performance on June 1, 2025.
+Despite favorable reviews and being named a New York Times Critic’s Pick, the show did not extend beyond its initial run, closing on June 1, 2025, after 43 performances.